 With my 35th birthday around the corner, I’ve been thinking a lot lately.
 I’ve come to accept with the cost of having a child, it’s probably not going to happen for another few years.
+And if I did what if I got into a serious accident at work?
+Disability insurance could help with that.
+My doctor friend told me that he has physician disability insurance and he is the same age as me.
 I don’t like it, but it’s important to be a bit more realistic about my life and where I am headed after the last few months.
 I recently sat down with an RBC Insurance advisor here in Toronto to talk about life insurance and starting to invest in myself and my goals on a more consistent basis.
 Life Insurance and everything surround this topic can be quite daunting, but when you put that aside, you realise that this is something that has to be done if you want to protect your family once you no longer can.
 Companies such as Money Expert can help you out when it comes to ensuring you choose the right insurance for the needs of yourself and your family.
 Not many people consider this until it is too late, but once you sort this out earlier, it is one less thing for you to think about.

 It is best to get this done through professional and reputable companies such as Affordable LIfe USA, who can give you the right advice to move forward with getting your life insurance sorted.
 Life insurance policies differ for every country though so if you’re in the US then you may need to look for another provider or if you’re from you might want to visit Lifequote.co.za for life insurance.
 I wanted to share my personal experience with getting life insurance and the three reasons why I felt it was important to do so.